codiume/orbit/README.md

 [![typescript][typescript-badge]][typescript]
 [![makepr][makepr-badge]][makepr]

+Easily insert valid Schema.org JSON-LD in your Astro apps.

 The `<Schema>` component is inspired by [`react-schemaorg`](https://www.npmjs.com/package/react-schemaorg) and powered by the [`schema-dts`](https://www.npmjs.com/package/schema-dts) package for full TypeScript definitions.

+This `<Schema>` component:

+1. Adds type checking to validate user-provided schema JSON
+2. Escapes the JSON data.
-The component (1) adds type checking to validate user-provided schema JSON, (2) escapes the JSON data, and (3) outputs a `<script type="type="application/ld+json">` with the escaped schema.
+3. Outputs a `<script type="type="application/ld+json">` with the escaped schema.

-Users can provide one or more schema object.
-If an array of related objects is provided, they will be included in a graph schema with the `@graph` syntax.

 ## 📦 Installation